 If I were to attempt to categorize Neo Yokio, I’d call it a science fantasy, slice of life series.
 Despite this, the show does not place very much emphasis on the science fantasy elements.
 Besides an opening narration, the powers and abilities of the Magistocrats are never elaborated on.
 We don’t learn anything about the demons, besides the fact that they exist, they’re bad, and they possess people in Neo Yokio.
-Any fights involving demons rarely run for longer than a minute, with most of the action not even being animated, demonstrating how little priority was put on the science fantasy elements.
+Any fights involving demons rarely run for longer than a minute, with most of the action not even being animated.
+These baffling decisions make me think that developing the science fantasy elements was a low priority for the show’s creators.
 As a slice of life show, Neo Yokio somehow has less forward momentum than the standard anime in this genre.
 The plot lacks the character-driven drama that defines slice of life.
 This leaves viewer with little more than a series of loosely connected events, which sometimes do not follow the logical progression of cause and effect.

 Neo Yokio is far from being a character-driven drama.
 In fact, all of the characters are flat and one-dimensional; not even one has their own character arc.
 How a group of adults can write a show without even accidentally making a character learn a lesson is beyond me, but that’s Neo Yokio for you.
-Kaz Kaan, the main character, is a materialistic, self-centred rich kid that occasionally sounds off nihilistic one liners.
+Kaz Kaan, the main character, is a materialistic and self-centred rich kid who occasionally sounds off nihilistic one-liners.
 The character is clearly inspired by Jaden Smith’s twitter persona.
-However, this premise falls flat, as the writers fail to make Kaz as weird or interesting as Jaden Smith is in real life.
+However, this premise falls flat as the writers fail to make Kaz as weird or interesting as Jaden Smith in real life.
 Kaz’s robot butler, Charles, is just a robot with a British accent.
 Helena St. Tessero, a source of conflict in the series (In theory?
 Not really?
 I don’t know), is a teen fashion blogger turned anti-capitalist following an exorcism.
-I could keep going, but the idea is clear.
-All of the characters are defined by a single character trait, and are never fleshed out beyond that.
+I could keep going but the idea is clear.
+All of the characters are defined by a single character trait and are never fleshed out beyond that.

 I’m still not sure what this show is meant to be, which makes it difficult to have a reference point from which to judge its quality.
 This might be a poorly executed satire, a genuine attempt at a comedy, or an elaborate action fan-ime put together by a few celebrities with time and money.
 Regardless of what the creators’ vision may have been, I can’t say that I would recommend this show to anyone.
 It fails as an action anime, as a slice of life, or even as a parody.
 Unfortunately, I can’t think of any audience who would find something to enjoy in Neo Yokio.
 Unless you find watching a confused production to be a cathartic experience, I suggest giving Netflix’s Neo Yokio a hard pass.